-For international investors, there is substantial gains to be made from moving money between different countries with different interest rates.
+For international investors, there are substantial gains to be made from moving money between different countries with different interest rates.

-Suppose the EU and US both have an interest rate of 0.5%.
+Suppose the EU and UK both have an interest rate of 0.5%.
 At that time, it doesn’t make much difference whether you put savings in the US banks or EU banks.

-However, if the US increased interest rates to 1.5% then you would get a substantially higher return from saving in a US bank.
-Therefore, EU investors may sell Euros and buy dollars so that they can gain more interest from their savings.
+However, if the UK increased interest rates to 1.5% then you would get a substantially higher return from saving in a UK bank.
+Therefore, EU investors may sell Euros and buy Pound Sterling so that they can gain more interest from their savings.

-This increased demand for dollars will push up the value of the dollar against the Euro.
+This increased demand for Pound Sterling will push up the value of the Pound against the Euro.

 Even small changes in interest rates can make a significant impact on exchange rates.
 Increased capital mobility means it is easier to transfer money across accounts.
 Money can be moved from one account to another with ease.
 Also, the commission from buying dollars will be quite limited making it more attractive to shift accounts.